ChooseWhy Choose This Program?

 Internships help students explore possibilities, apply classroom learning, and gain experience.
 Explore internships and credit options.

 Student employment connects students to both on and off-campus opportunities.
 The Career Education Office provides resources and support to students with or without Federal Work Study to find jobs, submit applications, and learn more about the job search process.
-Students have access to Goucher Recruit — an online site for job postings and job fair events.
+Students have access to Handshake — a website for job postings, events, resumes/cover letters, and career management.

 Major & Career Exploration